 Additionally, the foundation is required by the IRS to publish a list of its grants.
 The foundation also provides general descriptions of its grants on its web sites, in press releases, and in other marketing materials.
-Subject to this Privacy Policy, the foundation may also share information you provide to us (either orally or in writing) with third parties, including external reviewers, consultants, contingent workers, key partners and co-funders.
 These Rules and Guidelines are subject to these Terms of Use.

-Review of Proposals
+Review of Applications